LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 Mono Command Prompt
 ~~~~~~~~~~~~~~~~~~~~

 #.
-Open the Start Menu and type "mono" in the text field at the bottom.
+Open the Windows Start Menu and type "mono" in the text field at the bottom.
    You should see a short list of places "mono" appears.

 #.
 Click on the choice that says "Mono 2.10...
 Command prompt".